Diabetes Management & Prevention

 Diabetes Management

 Diabetes is a chronic (long-lasting) disease that affects how your body turns food into energy.
 There are three main types of diabetes: type 1, type 2, and gestational diabetes (diabetes while pregnant).
 If you have diabetes, your body either doesn’t make enough insulin or can’t use the insulin it makes as well as it should.
 When there isn’t enough insulin or cells stop responding to insulin, too much blood sugar stays in your bloodstream.
-Over time, that can cause serious health problems, such as heart disease, vision loss, and kidney disease.
+Over time, that can cause serious health problems, such as heart disease, vision loss, and kidney disease (see below).
 There isn’t a cure yet for diabetes, but there are lifestyle practices that can make a big difference.
 Eating healthy foods, being active, taking medicine as needed, getting Diabetes Self-Management Education and Support (DSMES), and keeping health care appointments can help reduce the impact of diabetes on your life.
-In addition to DSME, Living Well with Diabetes is an alternative diabetes management program that teaches participants skills to manage their diabetes and other chronic conditions.
-At the bottom of this page we highlight the various diabetes-related programs and their similarities and differences.

 Prediabetes is when a person’s blood sugar is higher than normal but not high enough to be diagnosed as diabetes.
 Prediabetes is a serious health condition and can put a person at risk of developing other chronic health conditions, including type 2 diabetes, heart disease, and stroke.
-If you would like to learn more about prediabetes, please visit the Centers for Disease Control and Prevention’s website.
+Prediabetes can be prevented, learn more about the National Diabetes Prevention Program.

 Utah Insulin Savings Program